Stadt.Land.Kultur. > Bad Säckingen >

 Guided tours:

-• Public tours: once a month on Mondays at 4:00 p.m. (please check with the Tourist Info in advance).
+• Public tours: once a month on Mondays at 4:00 PM (inquire beforehand at the Tourist Info).

-• Private tours: bookable via the parish office; up to 30 persons; duration 30 or 90 minutes; price by arrangement.
+• Private tours: bookable through the Minster parish, up to max.
+30 people, duration 0.5 or 1.5 hours, price to be arranged.